 Forest products (natural building) and non-timber forest products (ginseng, mushrooms, fruit & nut trees)

-Other innovative triple bottom-line businesses with special consideration for innovators and entrepreneurs from marginalized populations.
+Other innovative triple bottom-line businesses with special consideration for women and POC

 Accelerating Appalachia is responding to success and growing demand:

-Entrepreneurs – Accelerator graduates have leveraged over $2 million in investment
+Accelerator graduates have leveraged over $11 million in investment

 We’re partnering with organizations from around the world to identify and attract incredible entrepreneurs from Appalachia and elsewhere who are solving big problems with their business models, profiting through improving the health of people and planet.
 Through an extensive review and vetting process, these early-stage entrepreneurs are chosen to join our accelerator.